 All rugs are created equal, right?
 Absolutely (and I cannot stress that enough) not.

-There are dozen of methods for constructing a rug you might want: hand-knotted, hand-tufted, hand-hooked, hand-made, hand-loomed, hand-woven—confused yet?
-And these terms are almost never interchangeable, referring instead to varying techniques that mean different things about quality, longevity, and beauty.
+There are dozens of methods for constructing a rug: hand-knotted, hand-tufted, hand-hooked, hand-made, hand-loomed, hand-woven—confused yet?
+And these terms are not interchangeable, referring instead to varying techniques that mean different things about quality, longevity, and beauty.

 When you’re on the market for a new staple piece, the varying types of rug construction can be overwhelming.
 It’s like trying to decide between wines without looking at prices as an indicator of quality (‘coz you know, we all do that).
 There are so many options—and a lot of foreign words.
 2012 Pinot Noir from Napa?
 2016 Bordeaux?
 Without a wine education (or just a helpful liquor store salesman), these just look, well, red.

 First and foremost, wool is the hands-down best material for rugs.
 It lasts, it’s soft, it cleans up great and it will look good for decades.
 For rugs, it simply does not get better than wool.

 Beyond that, what does everything else mean?
 And what’s the best?